 Inspired by the vast and ever-changing landscapes of this enchanting island, these paintings reflect the complex and intriguing worlds I discover while exploring Iceland.
+The mountains can be veiled in layers of mist and fog.
 The gnarled casts of once molten rocks disgorged from deep within the earth, ancient lichens and luxuriant mosses of improbable shades of green all thrive in the extremes of the sub-Arctic climes.
 In each, we enter a world of endless possibilities.

 I invite the viewer to quietly observe, as I do, and find their own meaning in these images.

 It appears we've been drawing on walls for a very long time.
 Some of the first evidence of our species' need for artistic self-expression has been found on walls deep inside remote and dimly-lit caves.
 Ever since, we have been tempted to cover these large, public canvases with images and statements expressing our innermost feelings and frustrations with contemporary life.
 And as any parent well knows, walls prove irresistible to children as they explore those first stirrings of creativity.

 I have spent time recently with some of these children, in a remote part of the Congo.
 They are the sons and daughters of the rangers fro the Upemba National Park in Katanga province, one of the most impoverished and neglected parks on the continent.
 These are children who have witnessed firsthand the horrors of war and conflict.
 For them every day is a challenge.
 A challenge to eat a nutritious meal, to stay healthy or to receive an education.
 Yet despite these hardships, they also convey a sense of joy and play that is rarely seen in more affluent societies.
 Their spontaneous outbreaks of laughter, song and dance are only matched by their enthusiasm to cover the walls of their village in images of the world they see around them.